TayyabSuhail123/k8s-argocd-ollama/README.md

 ## Project Status

 🚧 **Phase 1: Bootstrap (Current)** — Cluster creation and ArgoCD installation
-🔜 **Phase 2: Core Services** — Helm charts for Ollama, OpenWebUI, Prometheus
+✅ **Phase 2: Core Services** — Hardened Helm charts for Ollama, OpenWebUI, Prometheus, with security best practices and least-privilege network policies
-🔜 **Phase 3: GitOps Integration** — ArgoCD Applications and automated sync
+✅ **Phase 3: GitOps Integration** — ArgoCD Applications manage all deployments, with no manual overrides; all configuration is version-controlled
-🔜 **Phase 4: Observability** — Metrics, dashboards, and monitoring
+🔜 **Phase 4: Observability** — Metrics, dashboards, and monitoring (metrics are disabled by default; see below)

 ## Architecture Overview